|Written by Scott Ostrander|

 There are a couple of basic things you should know about your email account here in the SoC Facility:

-Your email address is firstname.lastname@example.org.
+Your email address is email@example.com.
 Email should not be sent to any other address, such as , johnqpub@mymachine, johnqpub@cs, or.
-Your email account is based on your UNIX account, so you will need to use your UNIX password to access email.
+To authenticate for IMAPS/SMTPS please use your NIS/LDAP username and password.
+(I.e., username and NOT firstname.lastname@example.org.)